Courcelle to step down from School Board

 Alison Notte, another board member, said she is sad to see Courcelle go.

-Speaking to the Herald on Thursday Interim Superintendent Wolk characterized Courcelle as a “steady hand at the wheel” who exhibited “consistency, decency, diplomacy (and) advocacy for kids.”
+Speaking to the Herald last Thursday, Interim Superintendent Wolk characterized Courcelle as a “steady hand at the wheel” who exhibited “consistency, decency, diplomacy (and) advocacy for kids.”

 “He has handled personnel challenges with respect and patience,” Wolk said.
 “During discussions related to issues at the schools, he always has shown these qualities in listening to all sides and making guests at board meetings feel welcome and heard.”